 The small but trendy Born neighborhood lies between the Gothic Quarter to the west and Barceloneta to the east.

-It's home to the Picasso Museum, Basilica of Santa Maria del Mar, and several cool cocktail bars.
+It's home to the Picasso Museum, the Basilica of Santa Maria del Mar, and several cool cocktail bars.

 North of the Gothic Quarter is Eixample, a large district that runs parallel to the coast.